patrickreinan/parking/README.md

 + 14 hours: price is $22

 # Solution
-A application to create and simulating pricing.
+A application to simulate pricing.